chbrown13/servo-dependency-tool/README.md

      python3 -m pip install github3.py
 ```
 ### Running
-In order to run the tool, first make a local clone of the [Servo](https://github.com/servo/servo) repository, and then run the driver of the tool: **servo_dependency_tool.py**.
+In order to run the tool, first make a local clone of the [Servo](https://github.com/servo/servo) repository, and then run the main driver file: **servo_dependency_tool.py**.
 ```
      python3 servo_dependency_tool.py
 `````
+The tool will first do a git pull command to get the latest fork of the Servo repository, then it wil create a new branch on the local clone and update all the dependencies.
+Finaly, it will open a new pull request against Servo's github repository from our local fork.

+**For more detailed instructions on how to use this tool, please click on the video on the top.**

 ### Issue Tracker: https://github.com/servo/servo/issues/15600